FALL IS HERE! WE HAVE PUMPKINS, HAY BALES, CORN STALKS, CELOSIA, ASTERS & MORE!

 • Backfill: Use the soil you removed (with rich organic topsoil mixed in) to fill around the root ball.
 Press lightly to eliminate air pockets but avoid compacting the soil too much.

 • Mulch: Apply a 2–3 inch layer of mulch (like pine bark, shredded hardwood, or pine straw) around the base.
+For mulch, look for options at a mulch near me retailer.
 Keep mulch a few inches away from the trunk to prevent rot.

 5. Water Properly